-Driving in central Dublin
+Driving / Walking, Dublin

 I picked a hotel in Ballsbridge, southeast of the city center, specifically so we wouldn't have to drive through central Dublin but then we listened to the Dan Dooley representative who said that it was easiest to go right through the center of the city, during rush hour no less.
 We were going along fine until we got to the Liffey River, the streets aren't marked very well, we hadn't figured out the one way street markings yet and there are some weird curves, we got honked at MANY times in the span of 5 minutes.
 After getting past that weird junction we came upon Stephen's Green and the lovely man from Dan Dooley was trying to send us the wrong way down a one way street.
 We finally figured out how to get around that one just to find that we couldn't turn right onto Mespil Road, jetlagged and stressed out, after a couple of turns around the neighborhood we finally found the hotel and left the car there until we were ready to leave Dublin.